K\"ahlerness of compact Hermitian surfaces under semi-definite Strominger-Bismut-Ricci curvatures: Introduction

 On K\"ahler surfaces, curvature notions from Chern connection $^C\nabla$, induced Levi-Civita connection ${^{iLC}}\nabla$ (see \cite{LY17}) and Strominger-Bismut connection ${^{SB}}\nabla$ largely coincide, whereas on non-K\"ahler Hermitian surfaces the presence of torsion leads to diverse curvature behaviors, making them a natural testing ground for K\"ahlerness theorems under sign conditions on Hermitian Ricci curvatures.

 It is well-known that a compact Hermitian manifold with positive (the first) Chern-Ricci curvature must be K\"ahler.
 In 2025, Yang \cite{Yang2508} established an explicit relation between the complexification of the real Ricci curvature of the complexified Levi-Civita connection $^{LC}\nabla$ and the torsion of Hermitian metrics.
 As an application, a compact Riemannian 4-manifold is a K\"ahler surface if it admits a compatible complex structure with vanishing $(2,0)$-component of the complexified Riemannian Ricci curvature and the $(1,1)$-component satisfies that $\mathfrak{R}ic^{(1,1)}+\frac{\sqrt{-1}}{4}\bar{\partial}^*\omega\wedge\partial^*\omega\leq0$, which in the Gauduchon case reduces to $\mathfrak{R}ic^{(1,1)}\leq0$.
+For systematic relations among the Ricci curvatures associated with Gauduchon connections on Hermitian manifolds, we refer to Broder-Stanfield \cite{BS} and Wang-Yang \cite{WY25}.

 Yang \cite{Yang2508} also established Chern number identities on compact complex surfaces and show that a compact Riemannian four-manifold with constant Riemannian scalar curvature is K\"ahler if it admits a compatible complex structure such that the complexified Ricci curvature is a non-positive $(1,1)$-form.
-Motivated by his work, we establish several K\"ahlerness theorems for compact Hermitian surfaces under semi-definite conditions on Ricci curvatures of the Strominger-Bismut connection $^{SB}\nabla$.
+Motivated by Yang's work, we establish Strominger-Bismut counterparts of these K\"ahlerness criteria.
+The novelty lies in deriving explicit comparison identities between the complexified real Ricci curvature of the Strominger-Bismut connection, its natural Ricci contractions, and torsion terms, and then applying these identities to compact Hermitian surfaces.
+We emphasize that the main results below should not be interpreted as a direct strengthening of Yang's theorems.
+Rather, they are Bismut-type analogues obtained from curvature identities specific to the Strominger-Bismut connection.

 Let $g$ be the background Riemannian metric and $J$ be the complex structure satisfying

 for any $X$, $Y\in \Gamma(M,T_{\mathbb{R}}M)$, and

 for any $W$, $Z\in \Gamma(M,T_{\mathbb{C}}M)$ with $T_{\mathbb{C}}M=T_{\mathbb{R}}M\otimes\mathbb{C}=T^{1,0}M\oplus T^{0,1}M$.